vasu31dev/playwright-ts/README.md

 await expectElementToBeVisible(logoutButton(), 'Login should be successful', {
   timeout: STANDARD_TIMEOUT,
 });
-await expectElementToBeHidden(
-  signInButton(),
-  'signInButton should not be displayed',
+await expectElementToBeHidden(signInButton(), 'signInButton should not be displayed');
-);
 await expectElementToHaveText(successfulMessage(), 'Login is successful', {
   ignoreCase: false,
 });